-As discussed in the following sections, performance improvements in both CCDs and IR arrays allows some interesting and potentially useful overlap in wavelength coverage in the vicinity of 1 $\mu$ m.
+As discussed in the following sections, performance improvements in both CCDs and IR arrays allows some interesting and potentially useful overlap in wavelength coverage in the vicinity of 1 μ m.
 As a consequence the narrow field relay passbands defined for near-IR and visible wavelength observing are specified with an overlap to allow instruments to take advantage of the opportunities in this wavelength range.

 The resulting NGAO system passbands are shown in Figure 59 along with the NGAO nominal observing bands.
 The cut-on and cut-off (50% points) wavelengths are summarized in Table 15.
+Additional details on the NGAO passband definitions may be found in KAON-530.